Charming Narcissists: They know just what to say and how to act to curry favor. They’re adept at the art of impression management (or image control).

 “Neurotic” or “compensatory” narcissists harbor inner insecurities and have a fragile self-image.
 So, they crave praise and adulation.
 And they seem oblivious to how obnoxious they can appear when trying to prove themselves.
 Contrarily, character-disturbed or “grandiose” narcissists have strong and inflated egos.
 And their arrogance does not represent an unconscious compensation for an underlying impaired sense of self-worth.

 Such folks truly believe in their greatness.
 And they treat others with disdain and on purpose.
 Believing themselves superior, they feel entitled to do so.
 They even know how they come across.
 But they lack empathy.
 They’re aware but simply don’t care.
-(I speak to this in depth in Character Disturbance.)
+(I speak to this in-depth in Character Disturbance.)

 You can separate narcissists in another way, too.
 Some narcissists are unhesitatingly brash and vulgar.
 They openly flaunt and disdain.
 And they offend us easily.
 We tolerate such folks only when we have to.
 We’d rather not even be around them, let alone deal with them.

-Charming narcissists are different.
+Charming narcissist are different.

 They know just what to say and how to act to curry favor.
 They’re adept at the art of impression management (or image control).